CalSTRS: Executive staff

 In February 2002, the board appointed Jack Ehnes as chief executive officer of CalSTRS to administer the system consistent with the board's policies and rules.

-The board also selected a chief investment officer, (CIO) Christopher J. Ailman, to direct the investments of the Teachers' Retirement Fund in accordance with board policy.
+In addition, Christopher J. Ailman served as chief investment officer of CalSTRS since October 2000, directing the system’s investments in accordance with Teachers’ Retirement Board policy.
+He stepped down in 2024.

 In June 2021, Ehnes retired from the position, and chief operating officer Cassandra Lichnock filled the position.

 Advisory committees

 Two advisory committees meet regularly to provide forums for active participation in the formation of CalSTRS policies and procedures.
 The Employer Advisory Committee is composed of county and district employer representatives and CalSTRS staff and meets quarterly, and the Client Advisory Committee includes CalSTRS staff and members from various organizations representing CalSTRS members and benefit recipients and meets regularly coinciding with Board meeting dates.

 Operations

-The board has supported a variety of corporate governance initiatives and actions aimed at keeping the fund stable.
-A few of the actions taken include: